AbhilashMathews/gp_extras_applications/README.md

 # Multidimensional adaptive Gaussian process regression

 To get started, here is a link to the original [gp_extras package](https://github.com/jmetzen/gp_extras) which should be installed along with [scikit-learn (sklearn)](https://github.com/scikit-learn/scikit-learn).
-These packages and listed scripts are developed with Python 3 compatibility, and installation is as simple as
+These packages and scripts in this repository are developed with Python 3 compatibility, and installation is as simple as

     git clone git@github.com:scikit-learn/scikit-learn.git
     cd sklearn